facebookresearch/sound-spaces/README.md

 ```
 3. To use SoundSpaces 1.0, follow instructions on the [dataset](soundspaces/README.md) page to download the rendered audio data and datasets.
 4. ***[New]*** To use SoundSpaces 2.0, add ```--audio``` flag while [building Habitat-Sim from the source](https://github.com/facebookresearch/habitat-sim/blob/80f8e31140eaf50fe6c5ab488525ae1bdf250bd9/BUILD_FROM_SOURCE.md).
+For the latest features, use this [Habitat-Sim](https://github.com/facebookresearch/habitat-sim/tree/RLRAudioPropagationUpdate) version and this [RLR-Audio-Propagation](https://github.com/facebookresearch/rlr-audio-propagation/tree/UpdateAPI) version.

 ## Usage
 This repo renders audio-visual observations with high acoustic and spatial correspondence.